Kotti/kotti_user_manual/docs/adding_content/images.rst

   as 1200 pixels in width before uploading, or upload them as they are if they are less than 1200 pixels wide.

-Upon uploading to a Kotti website, there is behind-the-scenes work for preparing copies of the original image at several sizes that fit the design of the website.
+Upon uploading to a Kotti website, there is behind-the-scenes work done to prepare copies of the original image at several sizes that fit the design of the website.
 In the old days of the web, and in unsophisticated systems, you would have to manually do this work.